Home of the LEDmePlay®. Since 2013.

 There are so many plastic cases on the market.
 It is not easy to suggest a specific one, because it might be problematic for you to procure it.
 We bought ours at Conrad.
 The best might be to print your own if you have the possibility.
 Plastic cases can easily be tooled with a Dremel or a similar device to cut the holes and windows for buttons, connectors, and the matrix.

-In comparison to the LEDmePlay, the LEDmePlayBoy uses an analog joystick which must be connected with the analog pins of the Arduino MEGA.
+The LEDmePlayBoy uses an analog joystick which must be connected with the analog pins of the Arduino Mega.
+The wiring scheme is the same as for the LEDmePlay® Joypad (Joy 1).
 For the X-axis we use analog-in 8.
 For the Y-axis we use analog-in 9.
-The thumb joystick also contains a fire button (press the complete joystick down).
-It is connected with digital pin 44 (however, currently not used with our games).
-Please note that the analog joystick must be - in comparison to the joysticks for the LEDmePlay - connected with the 5V pin of the Arduino.
+Fire button A is connected with D38.
+Fire button B is connected with D30 and D32.
+Additionally, you have to connected D34 and D36 directly with ground, since this indicates use of a "LEDmePlay® Joypad"-compatible controller in our games.
+Please note that the thumb joystick must be - in comparison to classic joysticks for the LEDmePlay® - connected with the 5V pin of the Arduino (do not forget the ground pin).
 For the thumb joystick we created a kind of stand from parts of circuit boards and screws with distance sleeves.
 It must be optimized for the plastic case so that it brings the joystick into the right height.
 The stand is then mounted to the rear side of the case so that the joysticks peeks out of a hole cut into the front panel (cf. picture below).

 The battery boxes must be connected as a parallel circuit.
 However, the batteries within a box must be connected in series so that their voltage sums up to 6V.
 With the two parallel 6V packs, there is enough power to run everything (unfortunately not very long, expect 2 hours depending on the batteries).
 Since the batteries will be empty soon, you might want to use a power supply.
 We soldered a switch to toggle between batteries and an AC adapter.
 We know it is a very inelegant solution but it comes without any electronic parts.

-Our matrix first showed strange colors.
-We found out, that the assignment of the colors is slightly different then the matrix type used for the LEDmePlay.
-However, this must not necessarily the case with every matrix with a 4mm pitch.
+Furthermore, our LED matrix showed strange colors at the first try.
+We found out that the color assignment differs slightly from the matrix type used for the LEDmePlay®.
+However, this need not necessarily be the case with every matrix with a 4mm pitch.
 Just check it.
 There might be many slightly different variants available.
 Ours must be connected like that:

 LEDmePlayBoy running "Invaders"on YouTube channel